taecontrol/larastats-docs/docs/sites/sites-filament-resource.md

 # Sites Filament Resource

-Site is the representation of your production apps and they are the main entity of Larastats, everything is related to a site.

-If it's your first time setting up Larastats, your sites table will be empty, so we need to create a new Site, you may do this pressing **Create a Site** on dashboard or going to Site (sidebar), and pressing **New Site** (button).
+If you are setting up larastats for the first time, there are probably no records in the sites table, in order to create new sites you may press **Create a Site** on home dashboard or you may go to Site (sidebar), and press **New Site** button.

 ## List sites